Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

 From this response, you can obtain your EVM public key by removing the first byte (0x04).
 What is left is your EVM public key which is a large number that represents the x and y coordinates of a point in the elliptic curve.

 # 5. Calculating the EVM address
-Since we now have an EVM public key, we can use it to derive the EVM public address associated with the key pair generated by KMS by creating a hash of the EVM public key and extracting the last 20 bytes of the hash.
+Since we now have an EVM public key, we can use it to derive the EVM public address by creating a hash of the EVM public key and extracting the last 20 bytes of the hash.

 ```javascript
   #deriveAddress(publicKey) {